berserank/CS6910-A3/README.md

 For the sake of evaluation, one can set the "Attention Flag = True" and train the model.py.
 Further code specifications are given below.

 I have performed a hyper parameter search again in a lesser space this time as results were satisfactory.
+The best model with attention reported an accuracy of

 ## Code Specifications